PabloNH00/rosa_robot/README.md

 You need to install librealsense2 to work with the the RGBD camera node.
 It is a SDK made by realsense, which contains all the libraries to run realsense cameras.
 It is also guided in the previous link

+On rosa_camera/config/ there is a yaml file with a parameters configuration to reduce the resolution and FPS of the RGBD Camera.
+It is necessary to the camera to work porperly on ROSA due to issues with the wire velocity.
+It will also stablish the camera name for the frames and enable pointcloud to use data in 3D

+To launch for ROSA use:

+    ros2 launch realsense2_camera rs_launch.py config_file:= src/rosa_robot/rosa_camera/config/camera_config.yaml

 ### rosa_description

     cd rosa_ws